rsinger86/drf-typed-views/README.md

 - `default` the default value for the parameter, which is required unless set
 - `source` if the view parameter has a different name than its key embedded in the request

-Passing keywords for additional validation constraints is a *powerful capability* that gets you *almost the same feature set* as Django REST's powerful [serializer fields](https://www.django-rest-framework.org/api-guide/fields/).
+Passing keywords for additional validation constraints is a *powerful capability* that gets you *almost the same feature set* as Django REST's flexible [serializer fields](https://www.django-rest-framework.org/api-guide/fields/).
 See a [complete list](#supported-types-and-validator-rule) of validation keywords.

 ### Query